steve4744/WhatIsThis/README.md

 [Oraxen](https://github.com/oraxen/oraxen/ "Oraxen") by Th0rgal

 ## Dependencies
-Following Mojang's decision to require Java 16 for Minecraft 1.17+, this plugin also now requires a minimum Java version of 16.
+From version 4.6, this plugin requires Java 17 and Minecraft/Spigot 1.17.1 or 1.18.1.

-From version 4.0 of this plugin, it requires servers to be running a minimum of Java 16 and Minecraft/Spigot 1.17 or 1.18.
+Version 4.5 is supported for servers running a minimum of Java 16 and Minecraft/Spigot 1.17.1.

 The legacy version of the plugin, v3.4, is supported on Minecraft/Spigot 1.13.2 through to 1.16.5.